kevinzhuang01/srp_2025/_profiles/kayodeoluwasegun.md

   AI and computing resources.
 topical_areas: Applied Mathematics; Artificial Intelligence and Intelligent Systems;
   Climate and Global Dynamics; Ecology; Statistics and Probability
+motivation: "I remember completing the post-conference survey for the BE program at SIAM CSE25 and answering the question, â\x80\x9CWhat other SHI projects are you interested in, or have you attended any other programs before?â\x80\x9D Part of my response included, â\x80\x9CI would appreciate a program that specifically provides a connection between students in my category and prospective employers such as national laboratories and industries, allowing us to gain experience working outside the school setting.
+I know the Sustainable Research Pathways Program provides such an opportunity, and I am interested in that if it is still running.â\x80\x9D It gladdens my heart to see this program opening at this time.
+Having been submerged in rigorous research activities through my ongoing PhD journey at Drexel University, I see the Sustainable Research Pathways (SRP) program as a platform to find hands-on expression for all my training and a unique opportunity to make a real-world impact.
+While I am grateful for my academic preparations so far, I know that beyond that is the need to engage with projects that define the realities of our time.
+The SRP-NAIRR partnership provides the opportunity to expand my understanding and usage of advanced computational methods, data, and AI-driven techniques to advance research that is beneficial for science and society.
+My research thus far has prepared me for modeling real-life problems, including the spread of invasive species by framing them as a free boundary problem and analyzing oceanic wave phenomena using advanced nonlinear Schrodinger systems, among many others.
+These experiences on their own have given me a strong mathematical background; however, beyond that is my desire to use the human and infrastructural resources the SRP-NAIRR program offers to build collaborations across disciplines and apply mathematical modeling to broader, societal-relevant spaces.
+The benefits that have been highlighted for this program are just all the support a student needs.
+As a graduate student navigating through the terrains of research, career development, identity building, and potential job search, the opportunity for mentoring from faculty and seasoned professionals on cutting-edge projects is all I would want right now.
+I do not take mentoring for granted.
+The overall support, including travel, housing, program participation, workshops, summer project experience, conference support, and access, means a whole lot to me as an international student.
+  I am even more excited about how the SRP program is growing, and the new partnership with the High Performance Software Foundation (HPSF) gives me an opportunity to contribute to open-source high-performance computing projects that advance scientific discovery.
+I desire to work in a space that beautifies mathematics in application, and I am glad this program truly offers a pathway to AI, HPC, computational, and data science careers.
+I know I will be challenged and more empowered to address complex problems and amplify my research impact in healthcare, robotics, science & engineering by being part of this program."
 image: "/assets/images/pictures/kayode_oluwasegun.jpg"
 ---